keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 interconnect is to develop effective algorithms to control the packet flow in the interconnect depending on the communication patterns of applications.
-However, working on physical clusters to analyze the performance characteristics of the interconnect can be limited in several ways.
+However, working on physical clusters to analyze the performance characteristics of the interconnect can be restricted in several ways.
 First, the execution time of real-world HPC applications typically ranges from minutes up to hours.
 This slows down the iterative process of evaluation and improvement.
-Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications are still not available.
+Second, large-scale deployments of dynamic interconnects that allow execution of highly parallel applications are  not available yet.
 Third, network hardware may not support measuring traffic in the interconnect with enough high frequency and precision to obtain meaningful insights.